 Company Address: null

 See the output very carefully.
-Here value of companyName, companyCEO has been saved but not of address.
-Also check the saved value of these variable.
+Here the value of companyName, companyCEO has been saved but not of address.
+Also, check the saved value of these variables.

 Company Name: TATA